 MEET SIDA GAO, a graduate from the Master of Science in Cybersecurity Engineering (’17).
 Sida always wanted to move to the west coast to be in the Seattle tech sector and find a school offering security programs, not just a typical computer science program.
 The flexible class schedule, variety of focus areas, option to do a project or thesis for research, and emphasis on the hands-on experience drew Sida into the program.
 Coming from a very large school, Sida discovered the close-knit community at UW Bothell made the perfect research environment.
 As an international student who started their job search early, Sida found the perfect opportunity and is now an Application Security Engineer at Facebook.
 We invite you to read Sida’s Q&A interview.

 MEET CHRIS LAKIN, a graduate from the Master of Science in Cybersecurity Engineering ('17).
-We had the opportunity to ask Chris why he chose the program and what he thought about his experiences as a student in the program.
+We had the opportunity to ask Chris why he chose the cybersecurity master's degree and what he thought about his experiences as a student in the program.
+The most rewarding part of being a student for Chris was the chance to explore and learn the topics in cybersecurity that interested him the most, such as analyzing malware, penetration testing web applications and developing mobile applications.
 As an Engagement Manager at Rhino Security Labs, Chris works for a company who identifies and mitigates security vulnerabilities that put client assets at risk.
 We invite you to read Chris's Q&A interview.